HaikunXu/BSE/README.md

 # BSE (Best Scientific Estimates)

 This R package is mainly used to prepare purse-seine catch and length composition data for tropical tunas in the eastern Pacific Ocean.
 Cleridy Lennart-Cody wrote most of the key functions and Haikun Xu wrapped them up into a R package.
-The R functions Cleridy built for the assessments up to SAC-13 are stored in version 1.0.0 (`devtools::install_github('HaikunXu/BSERegressionTree',ref = 'v1.0.0')`).
+The R functions Cleridy built for the assessments up to SAC-13 are stored in version 1.0.0 (`devtools::install_github('HaikunXu/BSERegressionTree', ref = 'v1.0.0')`).
 Additional improvement since SAC-13 will be updated in future versions.

 How to use this package to extract purse-seine data for the stock assessments of tropical tunas in the eastern Pacific Ocean?